George Clooney: Humanitarian work

-Darfur
+War in Darfur (Sudan)

 Clooney has advocated a resolution of the Darfur conflict.
 He spoke at a 2006 Save Darfur rally in Washington, D.C.
-In April 2006, he spent ten days in Chad and Sudan with his father to make the TV special "A Journey to Darfur" reflecting the situation of Darfur's refugees, and advocated for action.
+In April 2006, he spent ten days in Chad and Sudan with his father to make the TV special A Journey to Darfur reflecting the situation of Darfur's refugees, and advocated for action.
 The documentary was broadcast on American cable TV as well as in the UK and France.
-In 2008, it was released on DVD with the sale proceeds being donated to the International Rescue Committee.
+In 2008, it was released on DVD, with the sale proceeds being donated to the International Rescue Committee.
 In September of the same year, he spoke to the UN Security Council with Nobel Prize-winner Elie Wiesel to ask the UN to find a solution to the conflict and to help the people of Darfur.
 In December, he visited China and Egypt with Don Cheadle and two Olympic winners to ask both governments to pressure Sudan's government.

 On March 25, 2007, he sent an open letter to German Chancellor Angela Merkel, calling on the European Union to take "decisive action" in the region given the failure of Sudan President Omar al-Bashir to respond to UN resolutions.
 He narrated and was co-executive producer of the 2007 documentary Sand and Sorrow.
 Clooney also appeared in the documentary film Darfur Now, a call-to-action film released in November 2007 for people all over the world to help stop the Darfur crisis.
 In December 2007, Clooney and fellow actor Don Cheadle received the Summit Peace Award from the Nobel Peace Prize Laureates in Rome.
 In his acceptance speech, Clooney said that "Don and I ... stand here before you as failures.
 The simple truth is that when it comes to the atrocities in Darfur ... those people are not better off now than they were years ago."
 On January 18, 2008, the United Nations announced Clooney's appointment as a UN messenger of peace, effective January 31.

-Clooney conceived of and, with John Prendergast – human rights activist, co-founder of the Enough Project, and Strategic Advisor for Not on Our Watch Project – initiated the Satellite Sentinel Project (SSP), after an October 2010 trip to South Sudan.
+Clooney conceived of and, with John Prendergast—human rights activist, co-founder of the Enough Project, and Strategic Advisor for Not on Our Watch Project—initiated the Satellite Sentinel Project (SSP), after an October 2010 trip to South Sudan.
 SSP aims to monitor armed activity for signs of renewed civil war between Sudan and South Sudan, and to detect and deter mass atrocities along the border regions there.

 Clooney and Prendergast co-wrote a Washington Post op-ed piece in May 2011, titled "Dancing with a dictator in Sudan", arguing that:

 On March 16, 2012, Clooney was arrested outside the Sudanese Embassy for civil disobedience.
 He intended to be arrested when he planned the protest.
 Several other prominent participants were also arrested, including Martin Luther King III.
 Clooney has been described as one of the most strident critics of Omar al-Bashir.